MilindAwade/LendingClubCaseStudy/README.md

 Python with Pandas, Seaborn, Metplotlib

 ## Acknowledgements
-My partner Visha Gangulay and I did the analysis and accomplished this case study which is true to our knowledge.
+My partner Visha Ganguly and I did the analysis and accomplished this case study which is true to our knowledge.

 ## Contact